cs1302uga/cs1302-tutorials/exceptions/exceptions.md

 System.out.printf("len = %d\n", len);
 ```

+If you run this code, then the JVM: i) throws a `NullPointerException` object
+on the second line; ii) disrupts the normal flow of control to report to the
+user that exception was thrown and abruptly terminate the program.

 ## Checked vs. Unchecked Exceptions

 In Java, exceptions are either _checked_ or _unchecked_.
 Checked exceptions must be explicitly caught or propagated by the programmer,